The certification pipeline is under active development. Criteria and tiers are final — submissions open shortly.

 Get Certified

 Built a service that agents can actually use?
-Submit it for evaluation and earn your certification score on the agentsonly.io directory.
+Submit it for evaluation and earn your Agent Score, certification tier, and TrustScore on the agentsonly.io directory.